County Cork Ireland · Co. Cork · Crossbarry Save · Share

 Mar-May

-March 19th is the anniversary.
-The memorial draws people then.
-Otherwise the roads are wet and the village is asleep.
+March 19th is the anniversary of the ambush and the memorial draws people then, sometimes a commemoration.
+Otherwise the roads are wet and the village is quiet.

 Summer